 Jared Griffiths joined the business in 2016 as the Head of Procurement for Europe, having previously worked for some of the world’s largest consumer businesses including Unilever and GSK.
 Tasked with creating a strategic, business enabling function, Jared has ensured that procurement is a key enabler in the organisation’s sustainability agenda, driving innovation and commercial benefits that are admired throughout the industry.

-Tom Graham a Consultant within the Procurement & Supply Chain Practice speaks to Jared about sustainability within SC Johnson Lifestyle Brands and what advice he has for other organisations who are at the start of their journey.
+We speak to Jared about sustainability within SC Johnson Lifestyle Brands and what advice he has for other organisations who are at the start of their journey.

 Can you explain how embedded sustainability is in the DNA of the business?